Recently, one of my friends asked for property advice; he was looking to buy an environmentally friendly apartment.

-From my limited knowledge of this subject, I told him to buy the apartment from a builder or in an apartment society that focuses on energy efficiency, water conservation, waste reduction, higher use of renewable energy, and use of sustainable materials.
+From my limited knowledge of this subject, I told him to buy the apartment from a builder or in an apartment society that focuses on energy efficiency, water conservation, waste reduction, higher use of renewable energy, and the use of sustainable materials.

 Green Buildings